If you are unsure whether you have rounded shoulders or to what extent, then this quick read is for you!

 Common problems with rounded shoulders are a loss of mobility, sore neck and/or upper back and in worst cases pain.

-In the severe cases, it can cause a lot of pain both in head, neck, and back.
-It creates issues with muscle balances and your spine as it is also being pulled forward.
+In severe cases, it can cause a lot of pain both in head, neck, and back.
+It creates issues with muscle balances and puts your spine in an awkward position.

-Rounded shoulders also put you at risk of shoulder injury if you do sports or weight training which I can highly recommend.
+Rounded shoulders also put you at risk of shoulder injury if you do sports or weight training.

 By the way, I have had a shoulder injury before and I can tell you that it is something you want to avoid!